Megapixel99/stats-tracker/README.md

 The `dashboard` function exposes a web-based dashboard (built using `express` and `ejs`) to see information about the various trackers that are feeding information to it (via web sockets).

-The `dashboard` function take two arguments, a `config` argument and an optional `logger` (defaults to console).
+The `dashboard` function takes one argument, `config`.

-The `config` and be used to pass the port you want the dashboard to run on, the URL of the Mongo Database you will be using, and the url(s) or the various applications running the `tracker` function.
+The `config` and be used to pass the port you want the dashboard to run on, the URL of the Mongo Database you will be using, and the url(s) or the various applications running the `tracker` function along with `usageLength` a `logger`.

 ```javascript
 const { dashboard } = require('stats-tracker');